eitanyaffe/mview/README.md

-# Mview
+# mview

-A nimble interactive genomic data visualization tool built with R Shiny for exploring assemblies, contigs, genes, and genomic features.
+A nimble metagenomic visualization tool for exploring genome assemblies.

 ## Description

-Mview provides a highly customizable R-based platform for visualizing genomic data through user-defined interactive views.
-Mview allows to explore read alignments and gene annotations.
+Mview provides a customizable R-based shiny application for visualizing genomic data.
 The tool is designed for researchers working with reference-based and reconstructed metagenomic assemblies.

+Mview is built around four key components that work together to create flexible genomic visualizations:

+- **Configurations**: Define data sources, assemblies, available tabs, and which views to load.
+These files specify how to read your genomic data tables and register visualization components.

+- **Views**: Define a set profiles to display.
+Configurations define one or more views.

+- **Profiles**: Individual visualization components like gene tracks, alignment displays, and coordinate axes.
+Each profile handles a specific type of genomic data visualization.

+- **Tabs**: Optional bottom panel components that provide detailed data tables and interactive features for genes, alignments, and other data types.

+Users visualize their data by creating configuration files that point to their tables while using existing profiles.
+Advanced users can implement custom profiles to create new visualizations.

 ## Prerequisites